MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Uncertainty distributions under nominal conditions

 In this section, we describe the datasets employed to train our subject DNN and the evaluation datasets, in addition to the processes we used to collect them.
 To allow for a fair and reproducible empirical evaluation, we evaluated all the DNN supervisors offline.
 All the datasets consist of ordered lists of camera images and annotations of which frames correspond with specific events, such as out-of-bounds episodes.
-The images were recorded at \textasciitilde 10 FPSs, i.e., 10 images roughly correspond with a second of recording.
+The images were recorded at \textasciitilde 10 FPS, i.e., 10 images roughly correspond with a second of recording.
 Each image is stored with a resolution of $120 \times 160$ and three color channels (RGB).
-Because we employed a physical ADS, significant manual effort was required for the collection of the dataset, lasting in total a 2 person-week effort.
+Because we employed a physical ADS, significant manual effort was required for the collection of the dataset, lasting in total a 4 person-week effort.
+Figure \ref{fig:anomalies_tree} shows the different types of anomalies we used to generate the datasets for LeoRover.
+As can be seen, there are two main types of anomalies: (1) internal, which refers to anomalies in the DNN model itself, and (2) external anomalies, which refers to anomalies that occur outside the DNN model.
+The external anomalies are further divided into two different sub-types: (1) External Filter-based anomalies, which are generated by applying a filter to the images that the DNN receives as an input and (2) External Environmental anomalies, which are anomalies in the physical environment where the DNN is operating that could affect its driving performance.